Preview the full report experience

 Maintainer growth plan (next 90 days)

-• Pinnacle direction: At the pinnacle, Maintainers institutionalize reliability culture, prevent major incidents through proactive controls, and keep mission-critical systems trustworthy at scale.
+• Long-term direction: At your pinnacle, you institutionalize reliability culture, prevent major incidents through proactive controls, and keep mission-critical systems trustworthy at scale.

-• Growth opportunity to close: Increase root-cause depth so repeated issues become permanent fixes.
+• Behavior shift to practice: Increase root-cause depth so repeated issues become permanent fixes.

-• Sponsor narrative for Maintainer: Sponsor should judge growth by downtime reduction, incident recurrence trend, and maturity of preventive controls.
+• How your manager can frame your growth in Maintainer: Sponsor should judge growth by downtime reduction, incident recurrence trend, and maturity of preventive controls.

-• Placement context (Aligned and ready): sponsor should calibrate assignment scope to this pattern.
+• Fit context (Aligned and ready): align assignment scope to this pattern so challenge stays high and realistic.

 Career trajectory toward archetype pinnacle

-• Primary trajectory: roles that repeatedly demand builds stable operations through strong runbooks and observability.
+• Primary trajectory: choose roles that repeatedly demand builds stable operations through strong runbooks and observability.

-• Progression hierarchy target: move from maintainer toward builder by proving transforms ambiguous goals into executable increments.
+• Progression target: move from maintainer toward builder by proving transforms ambiguous goals into executable increments.

-• Secondary trajectory: add range through architect assignments while keeping a maintainer core.
+• Secondary trajectory: add range through architect assignments while keeping your maintainer core.

-• Reassess after one completed project that demonstrates maintainer pinnacle behaviors.
+• Reassess after one completed project that clearly demonstrates maintainer pinnacle behaviors.

 Integrity checks